Kotlin/KEEP/proposals/collection-literals.md

     - Equality checks (`==`, `!=`)
     - Assignments and initializations
 3. In all other cases, it's proposed to desugar collection literal to `List.of(expr1, expr2, expr3)`.
+    The precise fallback rules are described in a [separate section](#fallback-rules-what-if-companionof-doesnt-exist).

 Some examples:
 ```kotlin